network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 At this point we are creating the worst-case scenario within the limits of the realistic traffic pattern.

-The algorithm notes that throughput gradually increases until TCP connections complete their TCP slow-start phase.
+The algorithm notes that throughput increases rapidly until TCP connections complete their TCP slow-start phase.
-At that point, throughput eventually stalls usually due to receive window limitations.
+At that point, throughput eventually stalls, often due to receive window limitations, particularly in cases of high network bandwidth, high network round-trip time, low receive window size, or a combination of all three.
 The only means to further increase throughput is by adding more TCP connections to the pool of load-generating connections.
 If new connections leave the throughput the same,